UnvanquishedAssets/map-vega_src.dpkdir/README.md

 About
 -----

-_Vega Industries: Research Outpost 13_ is a map featuring a futuristic research station base
+_Vega Industries: Research Outpost 13_ is a map featuring a futuristic research station base.

 This map is a work in progress by Stijn “Ingar” Buys for the [Unvanquished](https://unvanquished.net) game project.